South Dakota Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

 Yes, your vehicle is insured when you ship with us.
-All carriers in our network are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-Before your shipment, we verify that each carrier's insurance is valid and active.
+All of our carriers are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Before your shipment begins, we verify that each carrier's insurance is valid and active for the entire duration of your transport.

-We recommend scheduling your pickup at least two to three weeks in advance for South Dakota shipments.
-This gives carriers enough time to find compatible loads and plan efficient routes across the state.
+We recommend scheduling your pickup at least two to three weeks in advance for South Dakota.
+This gives carriers time to bundle your shipment with others heading in the same direction.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.